Some frustrating questions on dimensions of products of posets: An old result, and questions old and new

-then we can split that family into two disjoint subsets, such that a certain natural map of $P$ into the product of chains determined by one of those subsets is an embedding, as is a map of $Q$ into the product determined by the other.
-Thus the former subset must consist of $\geq\dim(P)$ orderings, and the latter of $\geq\dim(Q)$ orderings, so $n\geq\dim(P)+\dim(Q),$ as required.
+then we can split that family of orderings into two disjoint subsets, such that a certain map of $P$ into the product of chains determined by one of those subsets is an embedding, as is a map of $Q$ into the product determined by the other.
+Thus the former subset must consist of $\geq\dim(P)$ orderings and the latter of $\geq\dim(Q),$ giving $n\geq\dim(P)+\dim(Q),$ as desired.

 The trick to finding this partition is to look at the relative order, under each of the orderings~\eqref{d.leqi}, of the elements $(0_P,1_Q)$ and $(1_P,0_Q)$ of $|P\times Q|.$ Reindexing those $n$ orderings if necessary, we may assume that for some $m\leq n,$